What are the Differences between Oil vs Acrylic vs Water-Based Paints?

 When to Choose Water-Based Paint

 Water-based, or latex paints, are the most commonly used.
 They’re also the most environmentally-conscious option.
 This type of paint is good for general painting projects like doors, walls, and ceilings.
+It’s easy to apply, dries quickly, and has fewer VOCs (volatile organic compounds), making it ideal for indoor use.

 When to Choose Acrylic Paint